infumap/infumap/docs/deployment/raspberry-pi.md

 ## Raspberry Pi / VPN

 If you run Infumap on hardware managed by someone else (e.g. Amazon EC2, Digital Ocean Droplet etc.), you have no option but to trust them.
-Notably, it is theoretically possible for your hosting provider to take a snapshot of your running VPS instance, including any data currently in memory.
+In particular, it's theoretically possible for your hosting provider to take a snapshot of your running VPS instance, including any data currently in memory.
 There is no way to secure Infumap against this possibility.

 If this risk is unacceptable to you, your only option is to host Infumap on hardware that you control.
 A Raspberry Pi 5 connected to your